 Eponyms are names that are derived from proper names (usually the person who made the discovery or created the original description).
+It is neither desirable nor possible, to completely avoid using eponyms in a medical terminology.
 They are found in many areas of medical terminology, including anatomic structures, morphologic abnormalities, diseases, findings, and procedures (e.g. Rutherford Morison's pouch, vein of Galen, Aschoff body, Kell blood group, Down syndrome, Moro reflex, and Whipple procedure).